vottini/jsonbp/docs/schema.md

 ```
 node point2d {
   x: float,
   y: float
 }

 node point3d extends point2d {
   z: float
 }
 ```

 ## Derived types

 It's possible to register and reuse the specialization of a type.
 This is done by the **type** directive, which creates a **derived type** that withholds all the specificities defined for it.
 This directive has the following syntax:

 ```
 type <derived type> : <parent type> (<specificity>, <specificity>, ...)
 ```

-Derived types need not be based solely on primitive types, they can be a further specialization of an already derived type.
+Derived types can be a further specialization of an already derived type.
 Once defined, a derived type can be used do specify a field content just like a primitive type.
 For example:

 ```
 type percent : decimal (min=0.00, max=100.00)